 In addition to NIOSH certification, manufacturers may seek voluntary compliance from the National Fire Protection Association or NFPA, an international non-profit advocate that seeks to minimize fire’s risk and effects.
 NFPA publishes more than 300 consensus codes and standards to establish criteria for building, processing, design, service, and installation in the U. S. and globally.

-NFPA 1981: Standard on Open-Circuit Self-Contained Breathing Apparatus (SCBA) for Emergency Services, now part of the consolidated NFPA 1970 standard, concerns SCBA compliance.
+NFPA 1970: Standard on Protective Ensembles for Structural and Proximity Firefighting, Work Apparel, Open-Circuit Self-Contained Breathing Apparatus (SCBA) for Emergency Services, and Personal Alert Safety Systems (PASS): 2025 Edition is the most recent version concerning SCBA compliance.
 At times, NFPA and NIOSH issue joint certification of SCBA and specific components.

 42 CFR Part 84 is the first NIOSH approval NFPA compliant sought for the North American market by firefighting and industrial SCBA manufacturers.
 This federal regulation provides basic minimum approvals for complete SCBA systems (facepiece, regulator, electronics, cylinder, carrier and harness, and associated components) used within immediately dangerous to life or health, or IDLH, atmospheres in occupational settings.

-SCBA designated for use within chemical, biological, radiological, and nuclear or CBRN atmospheres must be both NIOSH 42 CFR Part 84-certified (this approval includes CBRN) and NFPA 1981-compliant.
+SCBA designated for use within chemical, biological, radiological, and nuclear or CBRN atmospheres must be both NIOSH 42 CFR Part 84-certified (this approval includes CBRN) and NFPA 1970-compliant.

-Manufacturers of high-quality, comprehensive firefighting SCBA for the North American market are likely to seek NIOSH 42 CFR Part 84 approvals, and NFPA 1981 and NFPA 1982 compliance.
+Manufacturers of high-quality, comprehensive firefighting SCBA for the North American market are likely to seek NIOSH 42 CFR Part 84 approvals, and NFPA 1970 compliance.

 For information about the MSA G1™ SCBA XR Edition, click here.